Data dictionary: Middleware

 In the construction of database applications, it can be useful to introduce an additional layer of data dictionary software, i.e. middleware, which communicates with the underlying DBMS data dictionary.
 Such a "high-level" data dictionary may offer additional features and a degree of flexibility that goes beyond the limitations of the native "low-level" data dictionary, whose primary purpose is to support the basic functions of the DBMS, not the requirements of a typical application.
 For example, a high-level data dictionary can provide alternative entity-relationship models tailored to suit different applications that share a common database.
 Extensions to the data dictionary also can assist in query optimization against distributed databases.
 Additionally, DBA functions are often automated using restructuring tools that are tightly coupled to an active data dictionary.

 Software frameworks aimed at rapid application development sometimes include high-level data dictionary facilities, which can substantially reduce the amount of programming required to build menus, forms, reports, and other components of a database application, including the database itself.
 For example, PHPLens includes a PHP class library to automate the creation of tables, indexes, and foreign key constraints portably for multiple databases.
 Another PHP-based data dictionary, part of the RADICORE toolkit, automatically generates program objects, scripts, and SQL code for menus and forms with data validation and complex joins.
 For the ASP.NET environment, Base One's data dictionary provides cross-DBMS facilities for automated database creation, data validation, performance enhancement (caching and index utilization), application security, and extended data types.
 Visual DataFlex features provides the ability to use DataDictionaries as class files to form middle layer between the user interface and the underlying database.
 The intent is to create standardized rules to maintain data integrity and enforce business rules throughout one or more related applications.

 Some industries use generalized data dictionaries as technical standards to ensure interoperability between systems.
 The real estate industry, for example, abides by a RESO's Data Dictionary to which the National Association of REALTORS mandates its MLSs comply with through its policy handbook.
 This intermediate mapping layer for MLSs' native databases is supported by software companies which provide API services to MLS organizations.

 Platform-specific examples

 Developers use a data description specification (DDS) to describe data attributes in file descriptions that are external to the application program that processes the data, in the context of an IBM i.
 The sys.ts$ table in Oracle stores information about every table in the database.
 It is part of the data dictionary that is created when the Oracle Database is created.
-Developers may also use DDS context from FOSS for structured and transactional queries in open environments.
+Developers may also use DDS context from free and open-source software (FOSS) for structured and transactional queries in open environments.